KushalMeghani1644/Oxide/README.md

 A modern programming language implementation in Rust, featuring a complete lexer and recursive descent parser.

-# NOTE: Oxide is a unregistered TRADEMARK of Kushal Meghani under the Rusty-Suite.

 ## Overview

 Oxide is a simple programming language that supports: